miguno/avro-hadoop-starter/README.md

 hive>
 ```

-Let's inspect how Hive interprets the Avro data:
+Let's inspect how Hive interprets the Avro data with ``DESCRIBE``.
+You can also use ``DESCRIBE EXTENDED`` to see even
+more details, including the Avro schema of the table.

     hive> DESCRIBE tweets;
     OK